Tupac Shakur – How Did He Die?

 About Tupac

 Tupac Amaru Shakur was born in the Harlem neighborhood of Manhattan, New York City, in 1971.
-Before his birth, both his mother and father were active members of the Black Panther Party.
+Before his birth, his mother and father were active members of the Black Panther Party.
 As a result, their views on social inequity became instilled in him from a very young age.

 The tensions between Tupac and Biggie